 2.3.
-Building Blocks
+Building blocks

 The ScaLAPACK routines are built out of a small number of modules.
-The most fundamental of these are the Basic Linear Algebra Communication Subprograms (BLACS) [10, 14], that perform common matrix-oriented communication tasks, and the sequential Basic Linear Algebra Subprograms (BLAS) [8, 11, 20], in particular the Level 2 and 3 BLAS.
+The most fundamental of these are the Basic Linear Algebra Communication Subprograms (BLACS) [10,14], that perform common matrix-oriented communication tasks, and the sequential Basic Linear Algebra Subprograms (BLAS) [8,11,20], in particular the Level 2 and 3 BLAS.
 ScaLAPACK can be ported with minimal code modification to any machine on which the BLACS and the BLAS are available.
 The Parallel BLAS (PBLAS) provide a simplified interface to the Parallel Block BLAS (PB-BLAS) [7] - the PBLAS are essentially C wrappers around the PB-BLAS, which in turn are intermediate-level routines based on the BLACS and sequential BLAS.
 The BLACS, the sequential BLAS, and the PBLAS are the modules from which the higher level ScaLAPACK routines are built.
 Thus, the entire ScaLAPACK package contains modules at a number of different levels.
-For many users the top level ScaLAPACK routines will be sufficient to build applications.
-However, more expert users may make use of the lower level routines to build customized routines not provided in ScaLAPACK.
+For many users the top level ScaLAPACK routines will be sufficient to build customized routines not provided in ScaLAPACK.